kyungjae-lee/engineers-notebook/embedded-systems-programming-arm/scheduling-and-context-switching.md

 * Inside a processor is a **processor core** which contains ALU, Core registers (General purpose, special purpose, special registers, etc.), etc.

 * When a task is running, there will be various resources associated with it that contains the information about the task.
-In general, the state of a process = General purpose registers + Some special purpose registers + Status register.
+In general, the **state of a process = "General purpose registers "+ "Some special purpose registers" + "Status register"**.
 These are what need to be stored and retrieved during the context switching.

   * General purpose registers